Communication with Employers

 Communicating with Employers by Email

-- Use your Drexel email address, or a professional address (i.e., email@example.com).
+- It is preferable to use your Drexel email address, but you can also use a professional address (i.e., firstname.lastname@example.org).

 - Use professional business letter formatting, and avoid the use of colors, unusual fonts and emoticons.

-- Include a subject line.
+- Include a subject line that is clear and concise.
 Do not use slang or short forms.
 Common short forms used when texting are unacceptable when emailing, and create a negative first impression.

 - Be precise and ensure your message is clear to the recipient.

-- Create an email signature with your contact information and a link to your portfolio (if applicable).
+- Create an email signature with your contact information and a link to your portfolio (if applicable) or LinkedIn profile.

 Mechanical Engineering Student